Key Takeaways

 VRBO Fee Impact on $50,000 Annual Revenue

-For the full breakdown of VRBO's fee options (5% vs 8%), see our VRBO host fees guide.
+For the full breakdown of VRBO's commission and processing assumptions, see our VRBO host fees guide.

 How to Estimate Your VRBO Income